matthew-tfs/mjcb.io/content/blog/00021-visual-studio-code-with-latex.md

 ## Introduction ##

-I try my best to make an effort to update my resume at least 2 or 3 times a year.
+I try my best to update my resume at least 2 or 3 times a year.
 Not necessarily because I am looking for a new job, but because I don't want to forget about certain accomplishments.
 2019 was a very busy year for me and for the first time in almost 10 years I didn't update it once.
 The last time I updated it was in mid-2018, and at that time I had converted my resume from Word to [LaTeX](https://www.latex-project.org/).

 At the time I didn't really have a good reason to use LaTeX for my resume, I just wanted to get a bit of experience using it.
 The biggest benefit to using LaTeX for my resume is the ability to use version control with Git.
 Office 365 has supported version control for a while now, but I have never been a big fan of it since I find it can create far too many snapshots and it is not always easy to search through everything.

 In the past I have just used LaTeX on Windows 10 with the [MiKTeX](https://miktex.org/) package, using the included [TeXworks](http://www.tug.org/texworks/) editor.
 TeXworks is a very basic and lightweight LaTeX editor in nature that is fast and easy to use.
-I am working on a new project this year that I want to use LaTeX for, but it is going to be a lot more complex than a multi-page resume so I want to use something that is a bit more robust.
+I am working on a new project this year that I want to use LaTeX for, but it is going to be a lot more complex than a multi-page resume, so I want to use something that is a bit more robust.

 I have been using [Visual Studio Code](https://code.visualstudio.com/) (VS Code) for the last few years and it is an amazing code editor and best of all it is free.
 For my usage, I have decided to use the [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) plugin, which also uses the [LaTeX Utilities](https://marketplace.visualstudio.com/items?itemName=tecosaur.latex-utilities) plugin.
 Since I am already familiar with MiKTeX, I decided to just stick with it over other LaTeX packages such at TeX Live.
 There is also a requirement to have Perl installed in order for it to work with the LaTeX Workshop plugin, and the quickest way to do that is to use a pre-built environment such as [Strawberry Perl](http://strawberryperl.com/).

-For this guide I am using Windows 10 Pro 1909 64-bit on my Workstation, and here are the versions of the other software as of the time of this writing:
+For this guide I am using Windows 10 Pro 1909 64-bit on my workstation, and here are the versions of the other software as of the time of this writing:

 * Visual Studio Code 64-bit v1.41 (System Installer)
 * MiKTeX 64-bit v2.9.7269